-ARTICLE 3 GRIEVANCE PROCEDURE
+ARTICLE 3 GRIEVANCE PROCEDURE Section 3.1.

-Section 3.1.
 Definition and Procedure.

 A grievance is a dispute or difference of opinion raised by one (1) or more employees against the City, involving the meaning, interpretation or application of the express provisions of this Agreement.
 Forms may be obtained at the Human Resources Department.
-A grievance shall be processed in the following manner: STEP 1: Any employee who has a grievance shall submit it in writing to his or her supervisor, who is designated for this purpose by the City.
-The supervisor shall give his or her written answer within five (5) business days after such presentation.
+A grievance shall be processed in the following manner: STEP 1: Any employee who has a grievance shall submit it in writing to his or her Department Head who is designated for this purpose by the City.
+The Department Head shall give his or her written answer within ten (10) business days after such presentation.